How to Fix Overcooked Meat

 Overcooked Burgers

-You’re at the Kick Ash tailgate.
-You’re in charge of the burgers.
-And then you get caught up in a cornhole game or conversation and suddenly forget the burgers and now they’re burned.
+You’re tailgating at your favorite team’s game and you’re in charge of the burgers You get caught up in a cornhole game (or maybe arguing if it’s “bags” or “cornhole”) and the burgers are nowburned.
 What can you do?

 Burgers are easy to avoid overcooking if you just (1) only flip them once and (2) make sure not to press them.
-But once they’ve been overcooked, it is also tough to bring them back from the burn point.
-You can add a little bit of moisture by tossing them onto burgers that use fresh veggies and a good dose of condiments!
+But if distraction is the source of overcooked burgers, it can be tough to give them new life.
+You can let them soak in a little soda and onion mix to keep them warm until people are ready to eat.
+You can also add a little bit of moisture by using a healthy serving of condiments and fresh veggies.!

-Also, remember that the bun itself brings a certain amount of dryness.
-It soaks up the moisture.
-If you grill the bun and add a bit of butter or mayonnaise, it can help cover the dryness that the meat carries.
+Keep in mind that the bun itself brings a certain amount of dryness, as it soaks up moisture.
+If you grill the buns before serving them, add a bit of butter or mayonnaise, it can help cover the dryness that the meat carries.

 Overcooked Seafood